Post by Robert Campbell on Oct 8, 2013

 Here’s me Rob Campbell climbing into a Dec 500 dentist chair at Archer Dental

-All four new operatories will have Dec 500 dental chairs in white leather, these are very comfortable innovations for both patents and dental staff as the design allows the dentist to get very close to the patient and so minimize their own discomfort.
+All four new operatories will have Dec 500 dental chairs in white leather, these are very comfortable innovations for both patents and dental staff as the design allows the dentist to get closer to the patient for their own comfort.

 There are flat screens in every operatory and patients may watch CP24 with volume set to low while they wait for appointment to begin, or even during a cleaning or minor surgery.
 The excellent part about having a lightweight flat screen television in front of the patient’s eyes is that the dentist can also use it to explain X-rays and charts and even tap into the feed to use the screen during microsurgery .
 This is advanced technology for a Toronto dentist office, and another way that Dr Natalie Archer at Archer Dental is pioneering new standards of patient care in Toronto.

 I had to laugh when I spotted her administrator office in the back closet!
 Here’s Dwayne Moore working the phones and booking appointments in what will someday be a staff lounge and kitchen.
 There’s a lingering aroma of pizza lunch in the air and his table vibrates in the resonate hum of compressors and refrigerator motors – there are many distractions and inconveniences in this temporary set-up that must make this a very challenging work environment indeed.. but it isn’t for much longer.
 Ha ha this is a moment in time that all Archer Dental staff will not soon forget, and I’m glad I was there to get these pictures and record these moments for posterity.

 Look for the official Archer Dental grand opening party, and subsequent blog posts here, later this year.

 Check out what Ostomy Toronto has to say about Dr. Archer…